 Things that you may want to consider in regards to your own gut microbiome:

-- Staying up late on the weekends and then changing back to an earlier bedtime during the work week causes shifts in your circadian rhythm (called social jetlag).
+- Staying up late on the weekends and then changing back to an earlier bedtime during the workweek causes shifts in your circadian rhythm (called social jetlag).
 This may be affecting your gut microbiome as well, and if you have problems with irritable bowel syndrome, you might want to look towards regulating your circadian rhythm to regulate your bowels.

 - Short-chain fatty acids produced by gut microbes are acting as signaling molecules.
-Prebiotics such as resistant starch may change the amount of short chain fatty acids in your gut.
+Prebiotics such as resistant starch may change the amount of short-chain fatty acids in your gut.
 You can supplement with prebiotics, or look into different cooking methods for increasing resistant starch in foods.

 - Another interesting idea is to supplement with the metabolites of specific gut bacteria instead of trying to change the gut microbiome with probiotics.
-Taurine, a sulfur-containing amino acid, has been shown to modify the gut microbiome in a way that moves it from a high histamine, higher inflammation model with dysbiosis to one that is more normal.[ref][ref]
+Taurine, a sulfur-containing amino acid, shows modifying the gut microbiome in a way that moves it from high histamine, higher inflammation model with dysbiosis to one that is more normal.[ref][ref]
 You can eat high taurine foods (oysters, scallops, dark meat chicken), or you can supplement with taurine.
 Read up on it before you supplement — while it seems very safe, one of the benefits is possibly lowering high blood pressure so you may want to be careful if you are on medication already.